saikesh7/my_project1/README.md

-Readme is to describe the github repo  to everyone in the project
+it  is to describe the github repo for everyone that  invloved in the project